rollyourown-xyz/ryo-ingress-proxy/module-deployment/modules/deploy-haproxy-configuration/README.md

 This module deploys key-value pairs to consul KV store for use by the haproxy service.
 ACLs, deny rules and use-backend rules are specified by input variables:

+## haproxy_tcp_listeners (map of objects)

+Map of TCP listener ports and services for haproxy TCP listener configuration.
+Each object must be a map.
+The object key is the TCP port for the listener and the object 'service' value is the name of the backend service to use.
+The form of the map is:

+        number = {service = string}

 ## haproxy_host_path_acls (map of objects)

 Map of host/path ACLs for haproxy configuration.
 Each object must be a map.
 The object key is the ACL name, the object 'host' value is the ACL host and the object 'path' value is the ACL path.
 The form for a map is: